444sofiane/DBeaverWorkshop/README.md

 Here are a few sample SQL queries you can execute in DBeaver using the SQL Editor :

 1. **Retrieve all Data from Sales**

-    See the select query in SQL
+    See the SELECT query in SQL

 2. **Filter to show only OrderDate Column**

-3. **Calculate total Units sold and total revenue** See the Sum query in SQL
+3. **Calculate total Units sold and total revenue**

+    See the SUM query in SQL

+4. **Order the result set based on the values in the Total column in descending order and show only the 10 first**

+    See the DESC, ORDER BY and LIMIT query in SQL

+5. **Show the East region sales where the Unit cost is higher than 10**

+    See the WHERE, AND query in sql

+6. **Update so the Unit cost in the central region will always be 5.99**

+    See the UPDATE query in sql

+7. **Delete the pencil item in the west region**

+    See the DELETE query in sql